sah/java-tutorial/04-Java-Helper.md

 				"<!-- SAUCE:USERNAME -->", "<!-- SAUCE:ACCESS_KEY -->");

     /**
-     * JUnit Rule that will mark the Sauce Job as passed/failed when the test succeeds or fails.
+     * JUnit Rule that marks the Sauce Job as passed/failed when the test succeeds or fails.
+     * You can see the pass/fail status on your [Sauce Labs test page](https://saucelabs.com/tests).
      */
     public @Rule
     SauceOnDemandTestWatcher resultReportingTestWatcher = new SauceOnDemandTestWatcher(this, authentication);